Transferring benefits in and out of the NHS pension scheme

 Public Sector Transfer Club

 Certain public sector schemes are members of what is known as the Public Sector Transfer Club (participating schemes are known as ‘club schemes’).
-There are strict time limits for ‘club’ transfers which must be applied for within 12 months of joining the new club scheme.
+There are strict time limits for ‘club’ transfers which must be applied for within 12 months of joining the new club scheme and the break between the transferring scheme and the new scheme must not exceed five years.

 A special calculation is used in the club transfer process which is often more favourable than that used for non-club schemes.
 Transfers between club schemes generally provide broadly equivalent benefits in the new scheme, regardless of any increase in salary on moving.